aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 1. Edit your `rider-photo-state-machine.json` file to add a new step to the workflow.

    First, add a new state `CheckFaceDuplicate` following the `PhotoDoesNotMeetRequirement` state.
-Replace the `REPLACE_WITH_FaceSearchFunctionArn` with the `FaceSearchFunctionArn` from the AWS CloudFormation output:
+Then, replace the `REPLACE_WITH_FaceSearchFunctionArn` with the `FaceSearchFunctionArn` from the AWS CloudFormation output:

 	```JSON